feherszabolcs/CarDealer/README.md

 - `src`: the folder to maintain sources
   - `model`: location of the main Vehicle model and related utilities
+  - `controllers`: location of the controllers, backend logic
+  - `views`: location of the views
 - `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.